embee-dev/pdf-merger/README.md

 And you are done!
 You can find the generated/merged PDF in the same folder.

 ## Known Bugs
-- **Empty folders**: at the moment `pdf-merger` expects to be run in a folder that contains valid PDF files.
-Running it in folder that do not have PDF files or are not valid PDFs will have unexpected side effects.
-This bug is planned to be fixed soon.
 - **Encrypted PDF files**: `pdf-merger` cannot handle encrypted PDF files.
 If you include such a file, it will be dismissed/ignored when creating the merged PDF file.

 ## Planned Features